-The Hospital @home service started in 2013.
-Since then, the capacity of the service has grown.
-Throughout the last two years, we have looked to expand the service and help it to work with more people, including:
+The Hospital @home Service started in 2013.
+Since then, capacity has grown through the wider "Hospital @home" offer across Lambeth and Southwark including a number of adult and paediatric services.
+Throughout the last two years, the service has been able to work with more people, including:

 - Addressing identified inequalities.

-For example, we started working with

-residents with sickle cell through a pilot

-project to support deterioration of sickle

-cell symptoms in the community and avoid

-hospital admissions.

-- Understanding what population health data tells us about numbers of people at risk of being admitted to hospital and how Hospital @home can provide a safe and trusted alternative to hospital admission.

-- Improving how Hospital @home works closer with other services and teams, i.e. palliative care and integrated respiratory services.
+For example, we started working with residents with sickle cell through a pilot project to support deterioration of sickle cell symptoms in the community and avoid hospital admissions. - Understanding what population health data tells us about numbers of people at risk of being admitted to hospital and how Hospital @home can provide a safe and trusted alternative to hospital admission. - Improving how Hospital @home works closer with other services and teams, i.e. palliative care and integrated respiratory services.

 - Developing a Remote Monitoring pilot project through partnership with Doccla.
-Remote monitoring is the use of

-technology to monitor patients remotely using digital devices to collect and share patient health information, allowing patients to remain at home and track progress of their condition and alert clinicians to changes in their health.
+Remote monitoring is the use of technology to monitor patients remotely using digital devices to collect and share patient health information, allowing patients to remain at home and track progress of their condition and alert clinicians to changes in their health.
 The intention is to enable care for more people in their own homes.

-Developing new pathways of care.
+- Developing new pathways of care.
 This

 has included post procedure Transcatheter

 aortic valve implantation (TAVI), a

 procedure to replace a damaged aortic

 valve with a new one without open heart

 surgery.
 We also look at how to discharge

 people on the same day as their surgery

 without having any overnight stay and

 earlier supported discharges following

 surgery so that people can recover in

 their own homes.

-Through our collaborative place-based approach, we have delivered a 65% increase in hospital @home capacity from 2023/24, achieving the target of 40-50 beds per 100,000 population set by NHSE across Lambeth and Southwark.
+Through our collaborative place-based approach, we have delivered a 65% increase in Hospital @home capacity from 2023/24, achieving the target of 40-50 beds per 100,000 population set by NHSE across

+Lambeth and Southwark.
 We now have 241 beds, provided across a range of specialisms from December 2024.